mcstone/mcstone.github.io/about.md

 Web3D Consortium Co-chair of the VRML Conformance and Interoperability Working Group (focus on Color Fidelity), 1997–1999; Co-chair of the VRML 98 technical papers committee, member of the VRML 99 papers committee.

 # Awards
-2020 IEEE Visualization Academy
+IEEE Visualization Academy (2020)
-1993 Xerox Corporate Research Group Excellence in Science and Technology Award, for the Magic Lens technology.
+Xerox Corporate Research Group Excellence in Science and Technology Award, for the Magic Lens technology (1993)
-1987 Xerox Corporate Research Group Excellence in Science and Technology Award, for the Gargoyle Illustration System, 1987.
+Xerox Corporate Research Group Excellence in Science and Technology Award, for the Gargoyle Illustration System, 1987.